Defalt-Meh/Spotify-Data-Analysis-Exploring-My-Listening-Habits/README.md

 ### Future Work:
 1. **Advanced Modeling**:
-   - Experiment with deep learning models or ensemble techniques, provided the Omnissiah approves.
+   - Experiment with deep learning models or ensemble techniques, provided the GPU approves.
 2. **Broader Analysis**:
    - Compare my personal habits to the collective trends of the Imperium of Spotify users.
 3. **Additional Predictions**: